top of page

 Cons: No real eccentric loading.
 Eccentric loading in mountain running occurs mainly on the downhill portion.
 If you're always going uphill on a treadmill, you aren't getting this training accomplished.
 Running downhill puts a TON of stress on your lower body, so having some downhill training certainly helps.
 That being said, the strength training portion will be very beneficial for that eccentric downhill workout.
 It's not a perfect substitute, but you'll be FAR BETTER PREPARED having done the strength training mentioned above.

-Stairs: (again, not Stair Masters)
+Stairs: (again, not the Stair Master)

 Pros: Similar movement to mountain uphill running.
 You are responsible for generating all of the force/energy for movement.
 It's also an awesome lower body workout.
 It will definitely help prepare you for mountains.
 You ALSO GET the eccentric loading portion if you walk or run back down the stairs (just be careful if running down).
 As mentioned previously, having that eccentric load training will help strengthen your legs and prepare them for long downhill portions at races.